yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ceditview-class.md

 ### <a name="parameters"></a>Parametry

 *strResult*<br/>
-Odwołanie do `CString` obiektu, który ma odebrać zaznaczony tekst.
+Odwołanie do obiektu `CString`, który ma odebrać zaznaczony tekst.

 ##  <a name="lockbuffer"></a>Elementu CEditView:: LockBuffer